GeekyVarun/AirlineTicketBooking/README.md

 ## Non-Functional Requirements
+Non functional Requirements
-- We can expect that we are going to have more number of flight searches than flight bookings.
+1. We can expect more flight searching than bookings
-- The system needs to be accurate in terms of booking.(**No Over booking**)
+2. The system needs to be reliable in terms of booking
-- _Expect that we will be having approx **1,00,000** total users, **5,00,000** bookings might happen in one quarter._
+3. Expect that we will be having 100k total users.
-- So in one day we can expect _10,000_ bookings.
+4. 100k bookings might come up in quarter
+5. In one day you might be getting 100 bookings
+6. System should make sure that we don?t change the prices where the booking payment is going on.
-- System should be capable of scaling up to atleast 3x the current estimated traffic.
+7. System should be able to auto scale itself atleast for 3x more traffic.
-- The system should handle realtime updates to flight prices, before user makes the final booking.
-- Concurrency should be handled, using RDBMS should be the good solution.

 ---
 ![HLD-Design of Flight Booking System](hld-complete.png)